huang-julien/nuxt-runtime-compiler/README.md

 A simple module to enable vue runtime bundle on Nuxt 2 and 3

+:rocket: Runtime bundle can now be enabled in Nuxt 3.4 with `experimental.runtimeVueCompiler` and `vue.runtimeCompiler` in Nuxt 3.5 .

 ## Configuration

 Add the module to nuxt config file: